-Retired, Fellow, The IBM Center for The Business of Government
+Retired, Associate Administrator of General Services Administration (GSA) Retired, Fellow, The IBM Center for The Business of Government

 Mr. Wagner was a Senior Fellow of the IBM Center for The Business of Government.
 Mr. Wagner joined the Center after 31 years of public service.
 He had most recently restructured and ran GSA's Federal Acquisition Service - the largest government organization delivering acquisition, technology, and management services to federal agencies.